aermicioi/D_Libraries_Registry/README.md

 ## Quality

-This list aims to collect libraries of high qualities.
+This list aims to collect libraries of high quality.
 Unfortunately I don't have time to test all of them exhaustively.

 **If any library does not meet expected requirements (bugs, no tests, no documentation, outdated) open an issue**